If this is an emergency please dial 911. Do NOT file an online form.

 - Reminder: You cannot file an identity theft complaint online; you must dial 911

 - If your U.S. passport has been lost or stolen, you cannot file an online police report.
-You must call the U.S. Department of State at 1-877-487-2778 or visit: Lost or Stolen U.S. Passports
+Visit the U.S. Department of State's website: Lost or Stolen U.S. Passports.

-Using the Port St. Lucie Police Online Reporting System, you can report the following incidents (please click on the links below)
+Using the Port St. Lucie Police Online Reporting System, you can report cred:

 You must be a resident of the City of Port St. Lucie to file a report of credit card fraud online.
 You must be the card holder and not a merchant.
 The following criteria must also be met: